Frequently asked questions

 Maintenance of the BioClean units must be followed in accordance with the Saint Gobain cleaning guide which can be viewed on our website.
 Failure to do this may invalidate the unit warranty.
 We recommend that you clear away any material that has lodged in the top gutter of the rooflight as if allowed to build up, an accumulation of leaves, twigs and other items can eventually lead to leakage at the rooflight head.

-In addition, chemicals contained in debris can have an effect on the powder coating at the top gutter.
+In addition, chemicals contained in debris can have an effect on the paint coating at the top gutter.
 Open the rooflight casement to its fullest degree to ensure all debris can be removed.
-We also recommend oiling the hinges on all Stella rooflights to reduce wear at the point where the powder coating bears upon the stainless steel hinge bolts.
+We also recommend oiling the hinges on all Stella rooflights to reduce wear at the point where the paint coating bears upon the stainless steel hinge bolts.
 A light engineering oil such as WD40 or 3in1 oil will suffice.
 Use oil sparingly and apply only to the middle part of the hinge.
 Should you have any queries concerning the treatment of scratches, damage or maintenance, contact our sales office on 01794 745445.

 Firstly it is worth noting that all Stella rooflights are produced to a high specification which includes marine grade 316 stainless steel, a C5 standard coastal powder coat, real wood interior liners and self-clean, solar control glazing.
 We will not manufacture in carbon steel or reduce the quality of the paint finish or any other element of our rooflights because saving a few pounds today ultimately costs much more in the long term.